north-central-college/hrjobs/modules/rate/README.txt

 if the node does not have any rate widgets or if you do not have the "view rate results" permission.

-When the chart module is enabled, you will find charts of the results in the last 30 days on this page.
-The chart may show less than 30 days if there was no activity on all days.

 The voting results page is only available for nodes.

 6. Views integration
 --------------------------------------------------------------------------------
 This module provides views integration via the VotingAPI module.
-To add a rate widget in your view, first add a relation to "Node: Vote results" for nodes or "Comment: Vote results" for comments.
+To add a rate widget in your view, first add a relation to "Node: Vote results".
 You have to configure a few options here.
 The "Value type" and "Vote tag" needs to be the same as used for the widget (see §2.1).
 The "aggregate" function must be "Number of votes".

 After adding the relationship, you can add the field "Vote results: Value" to your view.
 In the "Appearance" box you may choose one of the following: